Backflow Preventer Installation & Repair in San Diego

 - Water hammer (Banging sounds in the pipes)

 Generally speaking, it’s best to have a professional plumber check your backflow preventer at least once a year to ensure it’s working properly.
 Just like you may not have noticed water contamination before you installed the preventer, you may not be able to see contamination if the system fails.

 How Residential Drinking Water Can Become Contaminated

-- Back-siphoning and backpressure: Back-siphoning is caused by a negative or reduced pressure in the supply line to a facility or plumbing fixture.
+Back-siphoning is caused by negative or reduced pressure in the supply line to a facility or plumbing fixture.
 Back-siphoning may be caused by an open fire hydrant, water main breaks, and water system maintenance.
 Backpressure occurs when a drinking water system is connected to another system operating at a higher pressure.
 Backpressure may be caused by auxiliary water pumps, boilers, and/or elevated buildings.